 Comparisons of Similar Cars

-The closest competitor to the C-Max Energi, in terms of price and overall functionality, is is the Toyota Prius Plug-in Hybrid, which sells for about $2,000 less.
+The closest competitor to the C-Max Energi, in terms of price and overall functionality, is is the Toyota Prius Plug-in Hybrid, which sells for about $2,000 to $3,000 less.
 Yet, as we explained, the Prius plug-in offers a less satisfying experience for drivers wanting to primarily stay in battery mode.
 On the other hand, it's hard to beat the Prius’s combination of efficiency, creature comforts, reliability and utility in the form of generous passenger and cargo room.
 We strongly recommend back-to-back test drives.

 The Chevy Volt, while offering a considerably more robust EV experience and a sportier drive, is a bump up in price.
-Also, the versatility of the Full is diminished because it only seats for passengers.
+Also, the versatility of the Volt is diminished because it only seats for passengers.

 Ford has been repeatedly criticized for promoting the availability of its plug-in cars, but not supporting its EV efforts at the dealership level.
-Local dealerships, even in markets where EVs are popular, have not been informed about plug-in cars.
+Local dealerships, even in markets where EVs are popular, are often not informed about plug-in cars.
 Sales staff has not been ready to demonstrate and sell the vehicles.
 This announcement from Ford about the growth of certified dealers suggest that the company is getting better prepared.

 In addition, a minimum of one Focus Electric and one C-Max Energi must be on site at all times.
 EV Certified dealers are the only Ford dealerships allowed to sell plug-in vehicles.